Start9Labs/FreeGPT-startos/README.md

    - `"filename"`: Actual filename of the model file hosted on Hugging Face.
    - `"disk_space"`: Size of the model file in bytes.

+For more detailed instructions on how to add a custom model for testing, check out our comprehensive guide: [Add a Custom Model to FreeGPT for Testing](./HOWTO.md).

 We appreciate your contributions!